ZeHolyQofPower/Refuge/README.md

 * Polished complete game, and created trailer at end to present to class!

 ## Digging Into the Details and Code
-Do you have a technical background and want to really take a look yourself?
+Want to really take a look yourself?

 The [refuge_build_for_windows.zip](https://github.com/ZeHolyQofPower/Refuge/blob/main/refuge_build_for_windows.zip) is a complete and self contained Windows version.
 You can download it and play it for yourself.

 Unity is a detailed IDE with many included libaries and tools.
 For visual assets created outside of it and imported, a surprising amount of information on their usage is stored inside their `.meta` files.
-For behavior defining code, C# scripts are called by a framework of multithreaded "game engines".
+For behavior defining code, C# scripts are called by a framework of multithreaded "game engines" and "managers".
 Although this project sticks to a simple set, each can be heavily modified for each game's individual needs.
-You can examine code in TODO directory.
+You can examine code in [Assets/Scripts](https://github.com/ZeHolyQofPower/Refuge/tree/main/Assets/Scripts).

 To examine the complete scene's organization and the tunable values, installing Unity on a Windows or Mac system is required.
 Installing and configuring a Linux environment that is able to correctly run Unity's shader engine and development is very challenging.
 I learned the hard way that Unity's "officially supported" distro and kernel are a bumpy road of installing missing dependencies, manually compiling unofficial libaries, and avoiding specific unstable tools.
 I got it all to work once for learning purposes, and I learned I'm never trying that again.